Union for the Freedom of Ukraine trial: List of the accused

 The Chairman of the Ukrainian Supreme Court who heard the case was Anton Prykhodko, the chief prosecutor M. Mykhailyk (Attorney-General of the Republic and Deputy Narkom).
-Among the public prosecutors were Panas Lyubchenko, academician A. Sokolovsky, writer O. Slisarenko.
+Among the public prosecutors were Panas Lyubchenko, academician A. Sokolovsky and writer O. Slisarenko.

-On the side of the defendants were Ratner, Vilensky, Puhtynsky.
+On the side of the defendants were Ratner, Vilensky and Puhtynsky.

 Among the defendants were three females: Liudmyla Starytska-Chernyakhivska, Liudmyla Bidnova, A. Tokarivska; two doctors – members UNAS, 15 professors of higher schools, two students, a director of a middle school, 10 teachers, a theologian and a priest of UAOC, three writers, five editors, two cooperators, two lawyers and a librarian; 15 defendants were employees of UNAS.
 Many defendants were united through political activities during the struggle for freedom (1917–1920): 31 of them were once members of the Ukrainian political parties (15 – UPSF, 12 – USDRP, 4 – UPSR), one was a prime minister, two – Ministers of the Ukrainian government, six – members of the Ukrainian Central Rada.
 According to the indictment act, 33 of the accused belonged to the Kyiv group of SVU, three represented Dnipropetrovsk and Odesa, two – Poltava and Mykolaiv, and a single representation was from Chernihiv and Vinnytsia.
 Among the defendants were two Ukrainians of Jewish ethnicity: a historian Yosyp Germaize and a lawyer Morhulis.